loveleif/backaboulder/content/en/_index.md

 {{< youtube ZUmlzctla0Q >}}

-We want to promote climbing culture in Gothenburg and Sweden by clarifying the bond between indoor and outdoor climbing, and by showing the positive effects on mental and physical health that climbing brings.
-Everyone are welcome at our place.
-Regardless if you climb just because it's fun or if you climb to evolve and reach specific goals you will find what you need here.
-If you wish to develop your climbing skills we offer courses in kid climbing, youth training, beginner technique, advanced technique and injury prevention for climbers.
+Develop your Climbing skills together with our highly experienced instructors.
+We offer courses for Kids, Youth, beginner technique, advanced technique and injury prevention for climbers.

 ![Backa boulder bouldering](image/backa-boulder-4.jpg)